 The American Society for Clinial Pathology consists of pathologists and laboratory professionals, and serves the educational needs of the pathology community.

 The College of American Pathologists is an organization for board-certified pathologists or pathology residents that determines pathology nomenclature, serves as an advocate for patients and professionals, and provides networking opportunities for pathologists.

-The Institute of Medicine is one of the National Academies.
+The Health and Medicine Division, previously named the Institute of Medicine, is one of the National Academies.
 It gives advice on medical and public health issues, affecting public policy and national medical guidelines.
 The Institute aims to make medical information accessible to the general public, and offers extensive information resources including forensic medicine.

 The International Academy of Law and Mental Health is an international body of individuals from mental health and law organizations, and approaches issues arising from the interplay between the law and mental health.
 This Web site provides transcripts from meetings, which contain information that is related to forensic psychology.

 The International Academy of Pathology is a global collective of pathology associations.
 It provides links to the educational materials of its member organizations on its Web site.

 The International Society for Burn Injuries focuses on improving the quality of care for burn patients by educating its members and promoting the exchange of information and ideas.

 The International Society for the Study of Dissociation provides psychiatric professionals, as well as lay people, training programs and information on dissociative psychological disorders.

 The National Institute of General Medical Sciences, one of the National Institutes of Health, supports basic biomedical research and its Web site has information on various aspects of medicine that are related to forensic science, as well as limited information on forensic medicine.